Support And Resistance

-This is a conservative method and is used predominantly on weaker support/resistance levels.
+This is a conservative support and resistance method and is used predominantly on weaker support and resistance levels.

-The idea is to wait for the support/resistance level to get broken, then wait to see if the market retraces and tests the previous support/resistance level.
+The idea is to wait for the support and resistance zone to get broken, then wait to see if the market retraces and tests the previous support/resistance level.

-If the market retests and then breaks the support/resistance level, then we just avoided a fakeout (false breakout).
+If the market retests and then breaks the support or resistance level, then we just avoided a fakeout (false breakout).

-If the market bounces back off the previous support/resistance level and continues in the direction, then we will place an order in the market in these two areas:
+If the market bounces back off the previous support or resistance level and continues in the direction, then we will place an order in the market in these two areas: